cesarmarinhorj/clojurescript-red-pill/slides.md

 - Syntax is hard.
 - Immutability is hard.
 - It goes against the inertia of mind
-  - Classes and immutability are easy
+  - Classes and mutability are easy

 ##It's Simple